spacylens/demoSite/README.md

-# demoSite
+# demositeSpacyLens
-SpacyLens client javascript and demo page making use of it
+Example of a web site with objects clickable thanks to SpacyLens